Acrisel/acris/acris/README.rst

 Version 2.2
 -----------

-    1. MpLogger was change to have single log instead of two (error and debug)
+    1. MpLogger was change to have single log instead of two (error and debug).
     #.
 MpLogger add new arguments: name, console, force_global, etc.
+    #.
+Improvement in how threaded passes result.
+    #.
+Add xlsx2rst utility.